pypalkar23/twitterhelpdesk/README.md

 - cd ../server && npm install && node app.js

 *** Wont work on local as the twitter app credentials are kept private and added directly to the production environment

+## Workflow
+- Register on the webapp
+- Then Login using your credentials which you have used for registeration
+- Click on connect to twitter button
+- Sign in using your twitter credentials a messenger window will open
+- Select a Tweet to reply to from the tweet list on the left side and reply to it.
+The reply should be visible to the user who sent you the original message